History of the Mackinaw Area Historical Society

 Have an item you would like to donate?

-During the summer you may visit the village any day.
-For tours conducted by docents we are open Friday, Saturday, Sunday,and Monday from 1:00 pm to 5:00 pm.
-The most common response we receive when visitors find out how short a time we have been in existence and when the Village started is"WOW"!
+~During the summer you may visit the village any day.
+For open door tours conducted by docents we are open Sunday 10-2, Wed 6-8 . (when volunteers are available) The most common response we receive when visitors find out how short a time we have been in existence and when the Village started is "WOW"!
 We are extremely proud of what we have accomplished and our members' determination to move ahead.
-For more information on our buildings and attractions use our Audio Tour by phoning 231.486.0003 and keying in stops 201 - 213.
+For more information on our buildings and attractions use our QR Code Audio Tour and our signs .
 We are continuing to add stops.

 In partnership with the Village of Mackinaw City, the Mackinaw Area Historical Society is well underway in their development of Heritage Village.
 On approximately 143 acres of land just west of Mackinaw City, visitors can enjoy discovery trails, historic buildings, a covered pavilion, a restored log home, a sawmill and much more.
 Heritage Village's period is from 1880 through 1917, a time of unparalleled changes in lighting, transportation, communication, housing, health care and nearly every other aspect of Straits-area living.
 It also reflects an era from which a precious few buildings are still standing, and stories told by parents, grandparents and great grandparents abound.